Finland's language strife: Background

-Finland had once been under Swedish rule (Sweden-Finland).
+Finland had once been under Swedish rule.
 Swedish (with some Latin) was the language of administration and education in the Swedish Realm.
 Swedish was therefore the most-used language of administration and higher education among the Finns.
 To gain higher education, one had to learn Swedish, and Finnish was considered by the upper classes to be a "language of peasants".
 Immigration of Swedish peasants to Finland's coastal regions also boosted the status of Swedish by sheer number of speakers.
 Although Mikael Agricola had started written Finnish with Abckiria in the 1500s, and a Finnish translation of the Civil Code of 1734 was published in 1759 (Ruotzin waldacunnan laki), it had no official status as a legal publication since the official language of administration was Swedish.

+The rise to the ruling upper class usually required being Swedish-speaking, and therefore the language of some Finnish-speaking families changed completely to Swedish.
+In the Middle Ages, the majority in the Uusimaa region became Swedish-speaking.
+Only in the early decades of the 20th century did the Finnish language return to the majority language of Uusimaa.

 As a result of the Finnish War, Sweden ceded Finland to Russia in 1809.
 Finland became the autonomous Grand Duchy of Finland within the Russian Empire.
-Under Russian rule, the laws of the Sweden–Finland era remained largely unchanged, and Swedish continued to be used in administration.
+Under Russian rule, the laws of the era when Finland was under Swedish rule remained largely unchanged, and Swedish continued to be used in administration.

 The language strife became more acute in the second half of the 19th century.
 Johan Vilhelm Snellman, a Swede who wished to increase education in Finland, became a chief initiator of conflict in the 1850s due to his concern about the changing language use among the educated classes, many of whom were using Russian or Finnish.
-He wrote to Zachris Topelius in 1860: "My view is this: Whether Russian or Finnish will win, only God knows.
+He wrote to Finnish author Zachris Topelius in 1860: "My view is this: Whether Russian or Finnish will win, only God knows.
 I dare not hope for anything.
 But that Swedish will lose - that I do know."
 Elias Lönnrot compiled the first Finnish-Swedish dictionary (Finsk-Svenskt lexikon), completing it in 1880.